 The Village of Glencoe has partnered with Simple Recycling, a recycling company partnering with WasteZero, to bring a curbside textile recycling program to its residents.
-This services provides a convenient and free option for diverting textiles from the landfill.
-To participate in this program, fill a Simply Recycling orange bag with textiles and shoes, including those textiles that can be reused again as well as old rags for recycling.
-Place the orange bag next to your garbage and recycling carts at the curb on your primary garbage and recycling day.
-Simple Recycling will take care of the rest!
-Have more questions or want more Simple Recycling orange bags?
-Visit Simple Recycling FAQs.
+This service provides a convenient and free option for diverting textiles from the landfill.
+Learn how to participate in this program on the Village's Recycling Page.

 The Village curbside textile recycling program was recommended to the Village of Glencoe Board of Trustees for the Sustainability Task Force in 2020.
 The Environmental Protection Agency estimates that only 15 percent of textiles have been recycled or donated in 2017 and the average American throws out 70 pounds of textiles per year.
 The Village of Glencoe, with many other communities on the Northshore, has teamed up with WasteZero, a certified B Corp, to provide this program through Simple Recycling.
 The program is relatively unique in providing an ongoing curbside pickup program and accepting “unusable” textiles that many donation programs will not accept, such as torn clothing as well as unwanted towels and bedding.